Roth Capital Boosts OSI Systems (NASDAQ:OSIS) Price Target to $122.00

-OSI Systems (NASDAQ:OSIS) had its target price upped by Roth Capital from $108.00 to $122.00 in a research note issued to investors on Friday morning, The Fly reports.
-The brokerage currently has a buy rating on the technology company’s stock.
+OSI Systems (NASDAQ:OSIS) had its price target boosted by Roth Capital from $108.00 to $122.00 in a research report sent to investors on Thursday morning, Benzinga reports.
+The firm currently has a buy rating on the technology company’s stock.

-Several other equities research analysts also recently issued reports on the company.
-B. Riley increased their price target on OSI Systems from $100.00 to $104.00 and gave the stock a buy rating in a report on Friday, January 29th.
-TheStreet upgraded OSI Systems from a c+ rating to a b rating in a report on Thursday, January 28th.
-Zacks Investment Research downgraded OSI Systems from a buy rating to a hold rating in a report on Thursday, April 1st.
-Finally, Oppenheimer began coverage on OSI Systems in a report on Thursday, January 28th.
-They set a buy rating and a $110.00 price objective for the company.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
-The company currently has an average rating of Buy and an average price target of $110.80.
+OSIS has been the topic of several other research reports.
+Oppenheimer assumed coverage on shares of OSI Systems in a research note on Thursday, January 28th.
+They set a buy rating and a $110.00 price objective on the stock.
+TheStreet raised shares of OSI Systems from a c+ rating to a b rating in a research note on Thursday, January 28th.
+B. Riley lifted their price objective on shares of OSI Systems from $104.00 to $118.00 and gave the stock a buy rating in a research note on Thursday.
+Finally, Zacks Investment Research lowered shares of OSI Systems from a buy rating to a hold rating in a research note on Thursday, April 1st.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+The company currently has an average rating of Buy and a consensus price target of $110.80.

 OSI Systems, Inc designs, manufactures, and sells electronic systems and components worldwide.
 It operates through three segments: Security, Healthcare, and Optoelectronics and Manufacturing.
 The Security segment offers baggage and parcel inspection, cargo and vehicle inspection, hold baggage and people screening, radiation detection, and explosive and narcotics trace detection systems under the Rapiscan Systems and AS&E names.